-- Insert Region From Region List: If a region is selected in the "Region List" (in the editor sidebar) then this action will insert it at the Edit Point. - Play - Loop: sets the "Loop" range to match the region, and starts looping the transport. - Rename : allows the user to change the name that appears in the region's top corner. - Properties: launches a dialog showing the region's name, position, length, gain, and other properties. - Loudness Analysis: Performs a loudness analysis on the region, reporting its dBFS and LUFS loudness, as well as spectral energy - Spectral Analysis: Performs a spectrum analysis on the selected region(s).
+- Play Selected Regions - Tag Selected Regions - Loop : sets the "Loop" range to match the region, and starts looping the transport. - Rename : allows the user to change the name that appears in the region's top corner. - Properties : launches a dialog showing the region's name, position, length, gain, and other properties. - Loudness Analysis : Performs a loudness analysis on the region, reporting its dBFS and LUFS loudness, as well as spectral energy - Spectral Analysis : Performs a spectrum analysis on the selected region(s).
 Use this to compare the spectrum of sound in multiple selected regions.